Ithanvelreq/cs7644-ML-for-robotics/README.md

 # cs7644-ML-for-robotics
-We still have to give credits to all the contributors.
+Presentations of different projects are available under the Presentations directory We still have to give credits to all the contributors.